 Regiontalk is something of a pet project that spun up out of conversations on how people could communicate based on filters that omit certain people's posts.
 I decided to make a service in which you could filter the content based on many different variables about people, most importantly their location, but also other data like their age, gender, and interests.
 The site allows users to publicly post information ("broadcast") as well as privately message each other.
 The ability to filter through conversations enables the creation of dynamic chatrooms, a fascinating idea.
 Although the potential for a chatroom is here, there's also the ability to broadcast long-form posts that are more like classified ads in a way.
 The signup process is friction free, requiring only a username and password.
 Like in the good ol' days of the web.

 This is what happens when you combine great talent from two different industries.
 Build Your C7 let's you rotate a digitally generated version of the most recent model of the Chevrolet Corvette.
 This isn't your ordinary 360 though.
 What makes it special is that there are actually 360 frames to rotate through... in HD.
 It defaults to 36 frames on site load (for casual users) so make sure to click on the frame count button in the top right to switch.
 If you dare that is.
 Each 360 will run you ~70 MB, so be prepared for loading time.
 Dealing with so much content required CDN hosting just to make sure bandwidth needs were met for launch.
-Several options are available to choose from, including color options and environmental shots.
-CG work courtesy of Dot 3 Studios.
+Several options are available, including color options and environmental shots.

 This is a redesign and recode of the band Capital Grey's website.
 The new site features a fantastic new style based on an edgy design that portrays the group's new sound.
 The design is a bit minimalist this time around, focusing on broad design strokes rather than intricate details.
 One of my favorite touches about this project was the constantly moving background which reminds me of the sort of interactive feel you get from looking at the main menu of a music DVD, always having visual elements moving around as if the thing was just brimming with expression in general.